faridrazza/Mock_interview/README.md

 ## **Project Overview**

-**MockInterview4u** is an AI-driven platform designed to help job seekers confidently prepare for interviews and build standout resumes.
-It offers mock interview simulations with AI feedback, and a ATS-friendly resume builder that lets users upload or create resumes from scratch, enhance content with AI, and export professional templates with ease.
+**MockInterview4u** is a comprehensive AI-powered interview preparation platform that combines cutting-edge technology with real-world interview simulation to help job seekers practice mock interview and build resume.
+This platform leverages the power of AWS serverless architecture to deliver a scalable, intelligent, and user-friendly interview practice experience.
+Apart from the interview feature, the application also offers a resume builder to help users craft professional, job-ready resumes.

 🌐 Live Application: https://dev.d1k9j74c9fglqj.amplifyapp.com